Today I am pleased to present a list of books that I think are perfect for getting your spook on! These are sure to grant you some chills and thrills!

 The Girl From The Well by Rin Chupeco

 Goodreads Summary: You may think me biased, being murdered myself.
-But my state of being has nothing to do with the curiosity toward my own species, if we can be called such.
+But my state of the girl from the wellbeing has nothing to do with the curiosity toward my own species, if we can be called such.
 We do not go gentle, as your poet encourages, into that good night.

 A dead girl walks the streets.